deplink/website/content/docs/guide/package-file.md

 ---
 layout: docs/guide
 title: Package File
-description: The deplink.json schema.
-Explanation of the fields available in the package file.
+description: The deplink.json schema is the most important file in the whole package.
+Each field of this file describes how the package should be builded or interact with other packages.
 menuGroup: Basic
 order: 2
 ---